 Tell the students the purpose of the Read and Draw task.
 Explain that they take turns to be the Reader and the Quick Draw person.

 The Reader’s task is to read the mathematical expression in at least two ways to their partner.
-They should check their partner’s drawing before showing them the task card on which expression is written.
-Their task is the check the accuracy of the drawing.
+They should check their partner’s drawing before showing them the task card on which the expression is written.
+Their task is to check the accuracy of the drawing.

 The Quick Draw person’s task is to listen carefully to the expression that is read, and to draw a diagram of what they hear, using circle dots, square boxes or triangle shapes.
 For example: The Reader reads, 4 + 2: “four and two, four plus two,” and the Quick Draw person draws:

 Students should have at least four turns each.

 Each Student makes a number of choice on one hand by showing that many fingers.
 For example:

 Have them show their ‘number’ to a friend.
 (This is to avoid students changing the number of fingers when they see the expression.)